kierajcullen/weatherdashboard/README.md

 # Weather Dashboard

 The weather dashboard features HTML, CSS and Javscript.
 Clients can input a city and the current as well as five day forecast will appear.
-The history of their search will appear on the left.
+The history of their search will appear on the left and can be clicked to redisplay the weather for that city.

 # GitHub Repository